 To acquire an EIN, you need to apply with the Internal Revenue Service either online on the IRS website or by mail.
 The service is free.

-If the only place where you'll be using this number is for filing taxes, you are allowed to use your Social Security Number instead of obtaining an EIN.
+If the only place you'll be using this number is for filing taxes, you can use your Social Security Number instead of obtaining an EIN.

 Maine LLC Taxes

-LLCs in Maine that have employees need to file Unemployment Insurance Tax and Employee Withholding Tax with the Maine Revenue Services and Maine Department of Labor.
+LLCs in Maine with employees must file Unemployment Insurance Tax and Employee Withholding Tax with the Maine Revenue Services and Maine Department of Labor.

 Sales tax is a sales tax on tangible personal property and certain taxable services provided in Maine.
-Service providers are required to register with the Maine Revenue Services and charge sales tax.
+Service providers must register with the Maine Revenue Services and charge sales tax.

 Federal income taxes are based on net income and federal tax rates.

-Most LLCs have a default tax status of "disregarded entity" for income tax purposes, which means that the LLC is disregarded as an entity separate from its owner for federal filing and reporting purposes.
-Therefore, any profits or losses are reported directly on their owners' personal federal returns.
+Most LLCs have a default tax status of "disregarded entity" for income tax purposes .
+This means the LLC is disregarded as an entity separate from its owner for federal filing and reporting purposes.

-Generally, single-member LLCs are taxed like sole proprietorships, while multi-member LLCs – those who have two or more members – pay taxes similar to partnerships.
+Generally, single-member LLCs are taxed like sole proprietorship companies, while multi-member LLCs – those with two or more members – pay similar taxes to partnerships.

 How Do I Get an LLC Certificate of Good Standing in Maine?

-A professional LLC in Maine represents professional services.
-Professional LLCs in Maine hold professional licenses and are usually formed by doctors, lawyers, architects, or other professional service providers who wish to separate their professional business from other non-professional businesses they might own, such as a restaurant.
+A professional LLC represents professional services.
+Professional LLCs in Maine hold professional licenses and are usually formed by doctors, lawyers, architects, or other professional service providers who wish to separate their professional business from other non-professional businesses they might own.

-If you consider forming an LLC for your small business or startup, we recommend seeking legal advice from someone who specializes in this field before proceeding.
+If you’re considering forming an LLC for your small business or startup, we recommend seeking legal advice from ZenBusiness before proceeding.

-This way, you will know what steps need to be taken and how much work needs to go into establishing your company as a legitimate entity with all the rights afforded under state law.
+This way, you will know what steps to take and how much work needs to go into establishing your company as a legitimate entity with all the rights afforded under state law.